-HARP will be running an Introduction to Field Archaeology course based near Paphos, Cyprus from the 5th to the 18th April 2015.
+HARP will be running an Introduction to Field Archaeology course based near Paphos, Cyprus in Spring, specific dates will be announced in due course.
 The course will take place in the idyllic village of Lemba, located approximately 6km from the historic centre of Paphos.
 The village has a rich and varied history and has beautiful views west over the Mediterranean, the perfect place to enjoy a sunset!

 The course will include: